ICFP Programming Contest 2013

 This was a theme that continued over the whole weekend.
 We had everything working to submit correct solutions (for a subset of problems) but were to afraid to actually run it on real problems.

 We discussed about simplified programs, that in the other direction would be optimizations like constant folding.
-This resulted in the decision to not generate all programs of a given size but avoid useless expressions like (and subexpression 0).
-In exchange we need to generate also all smaller programs to a problem of given size, to not miss solutions.
-Consider a problem of size 5:
+This resulted in the decision to not generate all programs of a given size but avoid useless expressions like (and subexpression 0)

 (lambda (input) (and input 0))

-Because we would not generate the useless and, we need to generate a problem of size 3 instead:
+, we need to generate a problem of size 3 instead:

 (lambda (input) 0)